apache/cordova-coho/docs/tools-release-process.md

 (with `cordova-common` -> `cordova-registry-mapper` removed from `master` branch of `cordova-common`)

+NOTE: Whenever we start a new major release it is possible that the `master` branch of Cordova packages will have explicit dependency on previous patch release of other packages.

 ## Get Buy-in

 Email the dev mailing-list and see if anyone has reason to postpone the release.